Confirmation Prep Program:

 The Confirmation preparation program is designed to help guide our youth on their journey of Christian initiation in the life of Christ and His church.
 Class, retreats, mass and service to others help to open their minds and hearts to Christ’s teachings.

 Confirmation is a two-year program that typically takes place in 9th and 10th grade; however the preparation program is open to all high school students who have not yet been confirmed.
-If you are in high school and did not enter the program in 9th grade and would like to register for Confirmation please contact the Confirmation Coordinator.
+If you are in high school and did not enter the program in 9th grade and would like to register for Confirmation please contact the director of Confirmation.
 Mary Collins at (978) 320-4206.

 A lottery is in place for registration, since each session has limited capacity.
 Attending a parent meeting is a mandatory requirement for enrolling your child in the program.
 There are meetings in the Spring for the Fall/Winter session and meetings in the Fall for Winter/Spring session.